nikl881/food-delivery-app/README.md

 ## Media

-*  The used recipe images/photo's are downloaded from the Shutterstock database (https://www.shutterstock.com), from Istockphoto (https://www.istockphoto.com/nl), and from Adobe Images (used Adobe Pro)
+*  The used recipe images/photo's are downloaded from the Shutterstock database (https://www.shutterstock.com), from Istockphoto (https://www.istockphoto.com/nl), and from Adobe Images (used Adobe Pro).